King Charles’ statement in full as Andrew is stripped of prince title and home

 Conservative Party leader Kemi Badenoch said it must have been “very difficult” for the King to strip his brother of his titles and Royal Lodge residence.

-Speaking on an LBC Radio phone-in, she said: “I’ve been following this story more about a family.
+She told LBC Radio: “I’ve been following this story more about a family.
 It’s a very sad state of affairs.

 “I think that the King has clearly felt that this is the right decision for the royal family.
 It must have been a very difficult thing for him to have done.
 I mean, having to do that to your own brother.